 A property that is a listed building are usually considered of historical or architectural importance and will be put on a register on The National Heritage List for England (NHLE) to preserve the property for future generations.
 Anyone can nominate for a building to be listed but buildings that are not more than 30 years old are unlikely to be classified as a listed building as it hasn’t stood the test of time.
 Generally, properties built before 1700 and between 1700 and 1850 are likely to be considered listed buildings providing, they are close to their original conditions.

 There are three different gradings for listed buildings, Grade I, II and III.
-Only 2.5% of listed buildings are Grade I and properties in this category are considered to have significant national importance.
-Grade II buildings are considered important buildings of more than special interest and only 5.8% of listed buildings are in Grade II.
+Only 2.5% of listed buildings are Grade I, and properties in this category are considered to have significant national importance.
+Grade II buildings are considered important buildings of more than special interest, and only 5.8% of listed buildings are in Grade II.
 Grade III listed properties are more common, with 91.7% of listed buildings classed as Grade III.
-It is more likely a borrower would be looking to get a mortgage loan on a Grade III listed building.
+Therefore, it is more likely a borrower would be looking to get a mortgage loan on a Grade III listed building.

 Can you get a mortgage on a listed building?

 The good news is, it is possible to get a mortgage loan for a listed building, but it is more difficult when compared to a standard property as mortgages are secured loans and the loan is secure against the property.
 It provides lenders with security if, in the instance, they need to repossess the property and sell it.
 However, lenders are more cautious about listed buildings as finding a buyer for listed buildings can be more difficult as it is a limited market.